 I started the website under the name Ball Don’t Brawl in late 2009 with slightly different plans for it, but I quickly realised what a need there was for something like that of which Hoopsfix is today.

-Over the past two years, I have travelled up and down the country, had many a cold night on the street after missing last trains home, or in the back of my car in a random car park somewhere and spent pretty much every spare penny I have on building up Hoopsfix to where it is today.
+Over the past few years, I have travelled up and down the country, had many a cold night on the street after missing last trains home, or in the back of my car in a random car park somewhere and spent pretty much every spare penny I have on building up Hoopsfix to where it is today.

 It has not been easy, but slowly it is getting there.
 I appreciate all the support people have given me-with very little financial return on what I do, it is the many kind words in emails and comments I have been sent that make it all worth it.

-There are plans in the works for clothing, a DVD and events which will put British basketball on the map!
 Please continue to support the site as you have been and help me prove to the rest of the UK that British basketball is worth investing in!